 Changing Your Canvas After Launch

-This reference article covers the different aspects of canvas that can be changed after the initial launch.
+This reference article covers the different aspects of a Canvas that can be changed after the initial launch.

 |Add New Connections||Deleting Connections|